What is paid advertising?

 This is where paid advertising comes in.
 Essentially, it fills and extends the gap where organic reach ends.

 Online paid advertising can also significantly boost campaigns and awareness where traditional marketing efforts are weak.
-Considering that the latest statistics reveal that internet ad spend will surpass TV spend within the next six months, more and more brands will be turning to paid media strategies in the near future.
+Considering a recent report from Magna did indeed show that digital ad spend surpassed TV spend in 2017 (the 2017 Internet Trends report from Mary Meeker mentioned this), we expect more and more brands will be turning to, or increasing paid media strategies to support current activities.

 There are a myriad of other benefits that paid advertising can contribute to your digital marketing strategy, other than increasing sales, and once again, depending on your specific business needs and objectives, it can: